BarakChamo/going-serverless/README.md

 1. Download the [`todos.csv`](./example/data/todos.csv) file to your computer
 2. Go to the [S3 Console](https://console.aws.amazon.com/s3/home) and enter your created bucket
 3. Click `Upload` and upload `todos.csv` to your S3 bucket
+4. If you go to the [DynamoDB console](1.
+Go to the [DynamoDB console](https://console.aws.amazon.com/dynamodb/home#tables)) and enter your created table, the `Items` tab should contain the newly created items from the CSV file